 The clerical-secular discombobulation of the 1960s, ’70s, and ’80s nearly shattered our ability to draw upon the wisdom and experience of the past.
 The age upon us now combines a virulent hostility towards tradition and faith.
 Rupture, the eldest child of the secular-clerical liaison, marks the new age.
 Both as cardinal and as pontiff, Benedict XVI described the mentality of this crisis as a “hermeneutic of discontinuity and rupture” and called for the faithful to challenge this with a “hermeneutic of continuity.”
 The discourse by the former pontiff on Catholicism and the public square to American bishops places the severity of the issue squarely before us:

 It is imperative that the entire Catholic community in the United States come to realize the grave threats to the Church’s public moral witness presented by a radical secularism, which finds increasing expression in the political and cultural spheres.

 Here, once more, we see the need for an engaged, articulate and well-formed Catholic laity endowed with a strong critical sense vis-à-vis the dominant culture and with the courage to counter a reductive secularism which would delegitimize the Church’s participation in public debate about the issues which are determining the future of American society.
 The preparation of committed lay leaders and the presentation of a convincing articulation of the Christian vision of man and society remain a primary task of the Church in our country.
 As essential components of the new evangelization, these concerns must shape the vision and goals of catechetical programs at every level.

-Crisis has conceived its mission around the Holy Father’s insights.
+Crisis has conceived its mission around the insights of Pope Emeritus Benedict.
 Each day, Crisis will remind countless Catholics of their heritage, give them the confidence to defend the common good, a just society, the teachings the Church, the family, the dignity of work and the sanctity of life.
 Our authors hope to help the new laity (and clerical readers) form both their intellect and their spirituality in a scholarly, but accessible, way.